deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/deepspeed_user_guide.md

 # DeepSpeed Engine User Guide

+> [!WARNING]
+> DeepSpeed support has been removed starting with LMI container release 0.28.0.
+> You should migrate to one of the other supported backends.

 ## Model Artifacts Structure

 DeepSpeed expects the model to be in the [standard HuggingFace format](../deployment_guide/model-artifacts.md).